VarunB453/Daily-Question/14-05-2025/README.md

-# 3337 - Length of String After Transformations
+# 3337 - Length After Transformations

 Problem Summary

-You are given:
+You are given a lowercase string s, an integer t, and a list of 26 integers nums where nums[i] determines how the character 'a' + i can be transformed.
+Each character can shift forward (circularly) by 1 to nums[i] positions in one transformation.
+Perform this transformation t times and return the total length of the resulting string after all transformations.

+Class: Solution

+Method: public int lengthAfterTransformations(String s, int t, List<Integer> nums)

+Parameters:

-A lowercase string s
+s: A string of lowercase letters.

-An integer t, the number of transformation steps
+t: Number of transformation rounds to apply.

-A list nums of 26 integers, where nums[i] indicates how many forward cyclic shifts character 'a' + i can transform into in a single step
+nums: A list of 26 integers, where each index i represents how many positions the character 'a' + i can transform forward.

-Each transformation allows a character 'a' + i to transform into the next nums[i] letters (modulo 26).
-This transformation is applied t times.

-Goal: After t rounds of transformation, return the total number of resulting characters (modulo 10⁹ + 7).
+Returns:

+The total count of characters (with multiplicity) after applying the transformations t times, modulo 1e9 + 7.

 ---

-Solution Overview

-This solution uses matrix exponentiation to model repeated transformations efficiently.

-Steps:
+Core Logic

+The transformations can be modeled using matrix exponentiation.
+Each character transformation can be thought of as a state transition in a directed graph, represented as an adjacency matrix.

+Step-by-Step Breakdown:

+1. Count Initial Characters:

-1. Character Frequency: Count occurrences of each character in the original string s.
+cnt[i] holds the count of character 'a' + i in the input string.

+2. Build Transformation Matrix:

+For each character 'a' + i, it can transform to (i + j) % 26 for j = 1 to nums[i].

-2. Transition Matrix: Build a 26×26 matrix where matrix[i][j] = 1 if 'a' + i can transform into 'a' + j in one step.
+This results in a 26x26 matrix matrix where matrix[i][j] = 1 if a transition from i to j is allowed.

-3. Matrix Exponentiation: Raise this matrix to the power t to simulate t rounds of transformations.
+3. Matrix Exponentiation:

+Raise the transformation matrix to the power t using fast exponentiation to simulate t transformation rounds.

+4. Apply Final Transformation:

-4. Vector-Matrix Multiplication: Multiply the character frequency vector by the matrix to compute the final distribution of characters.
+Multiply the character count vector by the matrix to get the final distribution of characters after t rounds.

-5. Result Aggregation: Sum all the values in the final vector to get the total number of characters after all transformations.
+5. Sum the Result:

+Return the sum of all characters in the final vector modulo 1e9 + 7.

 ---

+Helper Methods

+matmul(int[][] a, int[][] b)

+Performs matrix multiplication with modulus handling.

+matpow(int[][] mat, int power, int m)

+Computes matrix exponentiation efficiently using binary exponentiation.

+vectorMatrixMultiply(int[] vector, int[][] matrix)

+Multiplies a vector by a matrix to simulate one full transformation step.

+---

-Time & Space Complexity
+Time and Space Complexity

-Time Complexity:

-Matrix exponentiation: O(26^3 * log t)
+Time: O(26^3 * log t) due to matrix exponentiation.

-Vector-matrix multiplication: O(26^2)

-Space Complexity: O(26^2) for matrices
+Space: O(26^2) for matrix storage.